-To get started using your new M1 Invest or M1 Checking Account, you'll need to do is fund your account.
+To get started using your new M1 Invest or M1 Checking Account, you'll need to fund your account.
 This article will show you how to fund your account by making a deposit.

 Keep in mind:

-- The Auto-Invest feature is turned on for all new accounts by default, so if you want your first deposit to be held as cash in your cash balance, you will need to turn Auto-Invest off before initiating your transfer.
+- The Auto-Invest feature is turned on for all new Invest accounts by default, so if you want your first deposit to be held as cash in your cash balance, you will need to turn Auto-Invest off before initiating your transfer.

 Make a deposit